 ✅ Pros:

-Leasing allows for regular upgrades to newer models, typically every two to four years.
+Leasing allows you to upgrade to a newer model regularly, typically every two to four years.
 Market analysis shows that the average car lease term in Australia is around 36 months.
-This was structured to align with the period when new car technology and features significantly advance.
-Industry trends indicate that this is appealing to tech-savvy early adopters who desire the latest automotive innovations without the long-term ownership commitment.

 ❌ Cons: